nkdAgility/azure-devops-migration-tools/docs/index.md

 When moving Git repos between Projects and Accounts you are able to maintain full history.
 However you will need to have all of the links to

-* **FixGitCommitLinks** - (obsolite) [this is now fixed on the fly if git is migrated first) Allows you to fix the migrated Git commit hooks (and thus external links) to point to the new repository in the target project.
+* **FixGitCommitLinks** - (obsolete) [this is now fixed on the fly if git is migrated first) Allows you to fix the migrated Git commit hooks (and thus external links) to point to the new repository in the target project.
 If the source and target repository names are the same, this will work out of the box.
 If the target repository has a different name, you can specify that name via the "TargetRepository" property.

 ##### Build & Releases